Randall A. Smith

 - Louisiana, 2014

-- U.S. District Court for the Eastern District of Louisiana, 2015
+- U.S. District Court for the Eastern, Western, and Middle Districts of Louisiana

 - American Bar Association